Columbia County profile

 Total covered employment in Columbia County

-In 2023, Columbia County had a total of 1,568 total covered jobs.
+In 2024, Columbia County had a total of 1,503 total covered jobs with a small decline of 62 jobs over-the-year, with $371.7 million in total payroll wages and average annual wage of $54,469.
 Covered employment refers to workers who received wages in Washington state and are eligible for state and federal unemployment insurance (UI) compensation programs.

 There are few major industries.
-The government sector remained the largest employer, accounting for 40.1% of total employment.
-This sector saw a modest increase in jobs, reflecting the stability and importance of public services in the county.
-Agriculture continued to be a significant part of the local economy.
+The government sector remained the largest employer, accounting for 40.6% of total employment, with average annual wage at $64,603.
+This sector saw a modest increase (25 jobs or 4.3%) in jobs, reflecting the stability and importance of public services in the county.
+Agriculture continued to be a significant part of the local economy at 8.4% of total employment.
 The sector includes crop production, livestock, and related activities.

-The health care and social assistance sector experienced growth driven by an increasing demand for services.
-Retail trade supported local needs and tourism, and saw steady employment.
+The construction and retail trade industries experienced growth driven by an increasing demand.
+Retail trade supported local needs and tourism and saw steady employment.

 The renewable energy industry, including wind and solar power projects, created new jobs and opportunities.
 This sector is becoming increasingly important as the county invests in sustainable energy sources.